gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

   - **isoDateTime:** Use ISO 8601 format for type cds.DateTime (Edm.DateTimeOffset).
 Default is `false`.
   - **isoTimestamp:** Use ISO 8601 format for type cds.Timestamp (Edm.DateTimeOffset).
 Default is `false`.
   - **isoDateTimeOffset:** Use ISO 8601 format for type Edm.DateTimeOffset (cds.DateTime, cds.Timestamp).
 Default is `false`.
   - **bodyParserLimit:** Request and response body parser size limit.
-Default is '100mb'.
+Default is `'100mb'`.
-  - **returnCollectionNested**: Collection of entity type is returned nested into a `results` section.
+  - **returnCollectionNested**: Collection of entity type is returned nested into a results section.
 Default is `true`.
   - **returnComplexNested**: Function import return structure of complex type (non collection) is nested using function import name.
 Default is `true`.
   - **returnPrimitiveNested**: Function import return structure of primitive type (non collection) is nested using function import name.
 Default is `true`.
   - **returnPrimitivePlain**: Function import return value of primitive type is rendered as plain JSON value.
 Default is `true`.
   - **messageTargetDefault**: Specifies the message target default, if target is undefined.
-Default is `/#TRANSIENT#`.
+Default is `'/#TRANSIENT#'`.
-  - **caseInsensitive**: Transforms search functions e.g. substringof to case insensitive variant.
+  - **caseInsensitive**: Transforms search functions i.e. substringof, startswith, endswith to case-insensitive variant.
 Default is `false`.
   - **propagateMessageToDetails**: Propagates root error or message always to details section.
 Default is `false`.
   - **contentDisposition**: Default content disposition for media streams (inline, attachment), if not available or calculated.
-Default is `attachment`.
+Default is `'attachment'`.
   - **calcContentDisposition**: Calculate content disposition for media streams even if already available.
 Default is `false`.
   - **quoteSearch**: Specifies if search expression is quoted automatically.
 Default is `true`.
   - **fixDraftRequests**: Specifies if unsupported draft requests are converted to a working version.
 Default is `false`.